juanlu-sanz/neo-challege-2016/spice/Readme.md

 populatedatabase.py will populate the mongodb database (you should create the database yourself and change the 'user','url' and 'password' properly)

-## How allow NEOFIT to update its dabases on a frequent basis:
+## How to allow NEOFIT to update its dabases on a frequent basis:

 Both python programs (ObtenIDs.py and populatedatabase.py) should be included in the Crontab of your system.